GeistInDerSH/Advent-of-Code-2023/README.md

 # Advent of Code Solutions

+Order solved:
+2023 -> 2022 -> 2015 -> 2020

 ## 2015

 Advancing knowledge of Kotlin, and focusing on using Sequences where possible for efficiently generating answers.

+## 2020

+Less of a focus on pure immutability, but still using it plenty.
+Flesh out support code for reuse in other years & challenges.

 ## 2021